hAkselS/FKW_detector/README.md

 ## Audio Transform
 The audio tranform directory holds code used to transorm audio into spectrograms.
+Audio comes in in the .dat file format, is translated to .wav format, then transformed into spectrograms.

-## Prediction Interface
+## Image Inference
-The prediction interface directory hold code that handles selection of audio and images for analysis.
-Detection also holds the script used to analyze spectrograms with AI.
+The image inference directory holds code that handles running inference on spectrograms and packetizing inference outputs into radio transmittable products.

 ## Models
-Transfer learning trained models live here.
+AI models designed to detect False Killer Whales live here.
+This repository expects ultralytics YOLO type models, preferably yolo8 and yolo11.

 ## Sys Control
-The system control directory holds code that allows the detector to start up and ensures that all scripts run in the right order without any errors.
+The system control directory holds code that starts the detector, selects the audio files for analysis, calls the translation and transformation scripts, and handles life cycle.
+This code operates the system.

+## Data Products (not shown)
+This directory holds all of the data products created by the FKW_detector.
+Data products include wav files, spectrograms, inference information, and packetized results (also inference information).

-## Logs
+## Logs (not shown)
-Logs directory holds important information on what files have been previously analyzed as well as how the system is running and any error reporting.
+Logs directory holds important information on what files have been seen, what files need to be analyzed, and the status of the files that have been analyzed.
+This directory appears when you run process_control.py.

 ## Venv (not shown)
 Make sure to run code in a python3.11 virtual environment!